theuxdev-nl/bullwark-nuxt/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: Bullwark Nuxt
 - Package name: my-module
-- Description: My new Nuxt module
+- Description: Bullwark Nuxt is a Nuxt module to quickly and easily connect your Nuxt install to Bullwark for authn and authz.
 -->

-# My Module
+# Bullwark Nuxt

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]